themoonisacheese/2bored2wait/README.md

 # Plans for the future
 - make the proxy disconnect when you log off
 - add some QOL features, such as anti-sign ban or anti-book ban
-- handle disconnects correctly.
-At the moment, if 2b2t's server crashes or disconnects you, the proxy will not attempt to reconnect until you restart it.

 # Known issues
 - starting the queue will revoke your minecraft token. this means that you will not be able to join normal minecraft servers until you restart the game